-Park weather is highly seasonal with wide variations in temperature.
-Summertime highs may range from the upper 80's and 90's with lows in the 30's and 40's at night.
-Wintertime highs are often in the 30's and 40's and nights are often below zero.
-Extreme lows may reach thirty below zero.
+Summertime highs may range from the upper 80s, with lows in the 30s and 40s at night.
+Wintertime highs are often in the 30s and 40s and nights are often below zero.
+Extreme lows may even reach -30.
 Snow is common from early December through early April with several feet on the ground through peak winter months.
-The remainder of the year is relatively dry, and rain and snow showers are infrequent.
-However, late afternoon summer thunderstorms are common.
-Ely, Nevada weather reports are consistent with weather at the park.
+The remainder of the year is relatively dry, with rain showers being infrequent.

 Getting There: Drive 8 miles south of Ely on U.S. 93.
 Turn onto Success Summit Rd.
 (NV 486).
 Continue east for 7 miles to the park.